-Misconceptions about the Securities Act and its effects seem to abound.
+MISCONCEPTIONS about the Securities Act and its effects seem to abound.
 Like the passions aroused by some of our causes celebre in this country, the Securities Act is tending to divide its opponents and adherents into separate camps.
 Studied and colorless consideration of the nature of the Act and the character of its effects has, in the main, been lacking.
 Such intemperate attitudes to this most complex problem of the control of corporate financing are nothing short of a tragedy.
-And if the issue develops, as it now threatens to develop, into one of the public against the bankers, instead of that of a consideration of the best interests of the public -- a concept which still includes the banking group -- what legislation will evolve out of such an emotional tempest is certain to be both unwise and impractical.
+And if the issue develops, as it now threatens to develop, into one of the public against the bankers, instead of that of a consideration of the best interests of the public-a concept which still includes the banking group-what legislation will evolve out of such an emotional tempest is certain to be both unwise and impractical.

 This attitude that now threatens, is so different from that which prevailed as of the time of the birth and passage of the Securities Act.
 The President's message calling for federal security legislation and outlining the basic principles that should be embodied in such legislation has yet to find any critic.
 No opposition to the President's aims was voiced at the hearings on the bill, which were wholly devoid of any sensationalism.
 Some five weeks of what might properly be termed unremitting labor by a subcommittee of the House were spent in working over the details of the legislation before the bill emerged from committee.
 With one exception, its passage through the House as well as the passage of the companion bill through the Senate evoked no dramatic speeches, no threat of retaliation against a class.
-No member of either House at any time voted against the passage of the bill, nor took occasion to criticize any provision that the bill contained.
-Those who had the opportunity to watch the progress of this bill at close range could not fail but to be impressed with the earnestness, sincerity and competence of those members of the House and of the Senate who had the bill in charge.
+Those who had the opportunity to watch the progress of this bill at close range could not fail to be impressed with the earnestness, sincerity and competence of those members of the House and of the Senate who had the bill in charge.
 I cite these facts merely as illustrative of a Congress with its emotions unaroused but deeply conscious of the evils which unrestrained exploitation of our capital resources had brought into existence.